Lalit Jalan: Career

 Jalan started his career at General Electric as a Strategic Planner where he was mentored by Jack Welch.
 After working there for two years, he returned to India and joined his own family venture Jalan Brothers, a distributor of plastic products. in his hometown Kolkata.
 Jalan claims to have turned it into a Rs 250-crore business before acceding to his Wharton School classmate Anil Ambani's wish to join the Reliance Industries Limited.

 In 1995, Jalan joined Reliance Industries Limited (RIL) as the Head of Polypropylene Business.
 Jalan made the fastest ‘billion dollar hit’ in the industry by increasing business from zero to a billion dollars in 42 months with no prior experience in the petrochemicals industry.
-He also served as Head of the E-business at RIL, where he initiated practices such as e-procurement and SAP within the group.
+He also been Head of the E-business at RIL, where he initiated practices such as e-procurement and SAP within the group.

-Jalan has served Reliance Group in many roles, including serving as CEO of RInfra's Delhi power distribution company, where he reduced power theft from 55% and improved its operations.
+Jalan has worked for Reliance Group in many roles, including CEO of RInfra's Delhi power distribution company, where he reduced power theft from 55% and improved operations.
 Jalan joined Reliance Industries Limited as Chief Executive Officer, Polypropylene Business in 1995.
 At 39, he was the youngest ever CEO at Reliance.

 From 2003 onwards, Jalan has led Reliance Energy, a distribution company into the over Rs 23000 crore RInfra.
 Today RInfra is India's largest integrated infrastructure development firm with interests in power, roads, metros, airports, cement and other urban infrastructure projects with a turnover exceeding $4.5 billion.

 He became CEO of Reliance Infrastructure on 20 August 2016 and resigned on 6 April 2019 due to his retirement.
 Since then, he is associated with R-Infra as Advisor under new CEO Punit Garg.